aspil/Dira/docs/srs.md

 - Can only be created from someone with ADMIN permissions
 - Can only be modified (filters) from someone with ADMIN permissions
 - Can be modified from someone with WRITE permissions
-- Contain issues based on issue data filters (e.g Status)
+- Contain issues based on issue data filters (e.g. Status)

 ## 3. External Interface Requirements

 ### 3.1 User Interfaces

 - Front end software: HTML5, JavaScript
-- Back end software: Java, SQL
+- Back end software: Java, PostgreSQL

 ### 3.2 Hardware Interfaces

-- Any operating system that supports JVM and Postgre SQL
+- Any operating system that supports JVM and PostgreSQL
 - Any browser compatible with HTML5 and JavaScript ECS6

 ### 3.3 Software Interfaces